benfrick/docs-portfolio/src/doc/commerce/customization/use-customization.md

 ### Step 1: Load the Builder

-If you completed [Quick Start: Run the Builder Locally](#quick-start-run-the-builder-locally), then you've already practiced loading the Builder.
-In this step, we'll do it again but with more complex arguments for the `nikeIdBuilder(rootElement, config)` function.
+Load the Builder by invoking the `nikeIdBuilder(rootElement, config)` function.

-- Use the value in `objects.productInfo.customizedPreBuild.legacy.pathName` from the Product Feeds response (mentioned in [Step 1: Show Customizable Products & Color Options](#step-1-show-customizable-products--color-options)) as the `pathName` property like `pathName: 'af1LowChampsSU19'`.
+- Use the value in `objects.productInfo.customizedPreBuild.legacy.pathName` from the Product Feeds response (mentioned in [Step 1: Show Customizable Products & Color Options](#step-1-show-customizable-products--color-options)) as the `pathName` property, like `pathName: 'af1LowChampsSU19'`.

+>**TIP**: See the [Customization Builder Reference](/doc/commerce/customization/builder-reference.html) for details about the Builder.

 ### Step 2: Update UX for Builder Events